Navaneethan233/Navaneethan233/README.md

 # 💫 About Me:
 My core competencies include risk assessment, incident response, vulnerability management, and designing robust security architectures across diverse industries.
 I am confident that my experience and commitment to proactive security practices can contribute meaningfully to the team and the organization's goals.
+Interested in Read Team activity.

 ## 🌐 Socials: